PatrikZitting/Snake/README.md

 ## Game Controls
 Use the arrow keys (Up, Down, Left, Right) to control the snake's direction.
 Press the "Enter" key to start the game.

+## Game Score
+Game score is displayed on top of the game (current score and high score).
+NOTE: Scores are stored only in-session, so if you refresh the page, the high score is also reset!